JFan2016/CarND-Advanced-Lane-Lines/README.md

     thresholding I cut that time by a third, down to just 5 minutes.
-No doubt some of this is do to the `arctan2` function that computes the gradient direction, since `arctan2` is kwown to be an expensive operation.
+No doubt some of this is do to the `arctan2` function that computes the gradient direction, since `arctan2` is known to be an expensive operation.
 Nevertheless, the profiler that I used did show significant time spent just in the `sobel` operation as well.